 Guns are expensive, so protecting your gear with even a little water resistance is the right idea – but a waterproof range bag is even better.
 Pistol range bags should – at a minimum – resist water, but the best range bags can stage off moisture from even a downpour.

-It’s easy to cram way too much into a monster duffle bag – but a good bag should give you room for everything you actually need – not everything in your gun safe.
+It’s easy to cram way too much into a monster duffel bag — but a good range bag should give you room for everything you need — not everything in your gun safe.

 It also met the criteria for any range bag we’d recommend: